 Some of our current product candidates are being developed to treat severe forms of cancer and other orphan diseases, which are generally defined as having a patient population of fewer than 200,000 individuals in the United States.
-For example, 150,000 new cases of pancreatic cancer are diagnosed each year in the United States and Europe.
 We may not be able to initiate or continue clinical trials if we cannot enroll a sufficient number of eligible patients to participate in the clinical trials required by the FDA, EMA or other regulatory authorities.
 Also, we may not be able to identify, recruit and enroll a sufficient number of patients, or those with required or desired characteristics, to complete our clinical trials in a timely manner.
 Patient enrollment can be affected by many factors, including:

-- size of the patient population and process for identifying patients; - eligibility and exclusion criteria for our clinical trials; - perceived risks and benefits of our product candidates; - severity of the disease under investigation; - proximity and availability of clinical trial sites for prospective patients; - · ability to obtain and maintain patient consent; - patient drop-outs prior to completion of clinical trials; - patient referral practices of physicians; - · ability to monitor patients adequately during and after treatment; and - COVID-19 pandemic; in that respect, we experienced a 3 to 4 months delay in patient enrollment in the TRYbeCA1 trial, which has been completed to date.
+- size of the patient population and process for identifying patients; - eligibility and exclusion criteria for our clinical trials; - perceived risks and benefits of our product candidates; - · severity of the disease under investigation; - proximity and availability of clinical trial sites for prospective patients; - ability to obtain and maintain patient consent; - patient drop-outs prior to completion of clinical trials; - patient referral practices of physicians; - ability to monitor patients adequately during and after treatment; and - COVID-19 pandemic or unforeseen events such as the armed conflict between Russia and Ukraine.